Anchorsify/Anchorsify.github.io/_pages/Sand.md

 While maintaining this technique’s Upkeep, you may use your Puppets in the following ways:

-*Chakra no Ito: Attack (Speed Variable)* - You direct one of your puppets to attack.
+*Chakra no Ito: Attack (Speed Varies)* - You direct one of your puppets to attack.
 You may direct your puppet to perform any Unarmed or Grapple Taijutsu you know, as well as any Weapon Taijutsu you know and they have the proper weapon for.
 The Speed of this action is the Speed of the action you direct your puppet to take, and you pay a Chakra cost equal to the normal Stamina cost of the action you direct your puppet to perform.
 If it has both, you combine them into a singular Chakra cost.

-*Chakra no Ito: Move (Speed Variable)* - You move one or more of your puppets.
+*Chakra no Ito: Move (Speed Varies)* - You move one or more of your puppets.
 By default, the speed of your puppets is determined by their AGI, but you use /40 (instead of the normal /50) to determine how many yards they can move per IC; abilities you have do not modify this.
 For every puppet after the first you use this action to move at the same time, you increase the divisor for determining the movement of all puppets by 5 (so moving two puppets would be using each puppet’s AGI/45, three would be AGI/50, etc).
 Alternatively, you can spend 1 AP per IC spent on this action to move a puppet without lowering the divisor.

 *Chakra no Ito: Defend (Speed 3, 1 + X AP)* - While controlling your puppets, you can use them to protect yourself.
 This is in all ways the same as the Take the Hit action, except that its Speed is lower, and you can utilize AP to move a puppet to get them into range to protect you; you can alternatively spend no AP to utilize the standard Take the Hit action using your puppet, but in that case you use its normal Speed (of 6).